codecraftersknust/pathfinders/schemes/README.md

-Electromechanical diagrams
+# Electromechanical diagrams
-====

 ## Schematic Diagrams

 The following diagrams illustrate the connections between all the electromechanical components and the vehicle's motors.

 ### **System Schematic**

-- Includes the Jetson Orin Nano, Arduino Nano, motor driver (L298N), servo driver (PCA9685), sensors (RPLidar, Intel D435iF Camera), and power supply components.
+- Includes the Jetson Orin Nano, Arduino Nano, ESC, sensors (RPLidar, Intel D435i Camera), and power supply components.

 ### **Power Management**

-- Displays how the 11.1V LiPo battery connects through the step-down buck converter to power the motor, drivers, and sensors.
+- Displays how the 11.1V LiPo & 6V NiMH batteries connect to the ESC to power the motors, controllers and sensors.

 ### **Control and Communication**

-- Illustrates the communication between the Jetson Orin Nano and Arduino Nano, and the motor drivers.
+- Illustrates the communication between the Jetson Orin Nano and Arduino Nano, and the Driving Motor ESC together with the power distribution.

 ![Schematic Diagram](/schemes/diagrams/circuit.png)

-> **Note:** All schematic diagrams can be found in the `/diagrams` folder in PNG, JPEG, and PDF formats.
+> **Note:** All schematic diagrams can be found in the `/diagrams` folder in PNG format.

 ---